Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Introduction

 Finding the linear output-feedback policy directly for the \ac{olqr} problem was first addressed in \cite{Levine1970determination}, a procedure that involves solving nonlinear matrix equations at each iteration.
-Since then, there has been on-going research efforts to address this problem adopting distinct perspectives~\cite{anderson1973linear, Makila1987Computational, moerder1985convergence, toivonen1985globally, maartensson2009gradient, rautert1997computational, iwasaki1994linear, Toivonen1987Newton}.
-Various complexities involved in different aspect of this problem has been studied for decades \cite{syrmos1997static,blondel1997np,papadimitriou1986intractable}.
-Due to these complications, developing iteration numerical procedures are left as the most effective approach whose performance may depend on the problem instance/setting.
-In particular, first and second order methods have been adopted for solving \ac{slqr} and \ac{olqr} problems (see \eg, \cite{Toivonen1987Newton, Makila1987Computational} and references therein).
-However, these methods 1) often utilize backtracking line-search techniques at each iteration---which may be computationally expensive/unavailable (depending on the problem setup), 2) do not provide explicit guarantees for convergence, 2) do not exploit the inherent non-Euclidean geometry of the problem, and finally, 4) do not offer a unifying setup that can handle general linear constraints in feedback synthesis.
+Since then, there has been on-going research efforts to address this problem adopting distinct perspectives~\cite{anderson1973linear, moerder1985convergence, toivonen1985globally, Makila1987Computational, Toivonen1987Newton, iwasaki1994linear, rautert1997computational, maartensson2009gradient}, {including its computational complexity~\cite{syrmos1997static,blondel1997np,papadimitriou1986intractable}.
+In this direction, first and second order methods have been adopted for solving \ac{slqr} and \ac{olqr} problems (see \eg, \cite{Toivonen1987Newton,Makila1987Computational} and references therein).} However, these methods often have a number of limitations, including reliance on backtracking line-search techniques at each iteration~{(which may be computationally expensive or infeasible)}, absence of convergence guarantees, not utilizing the inherent non-Euclidean geometry of the problem, and finally, not offering a setup for handling general linear constraints on the feedback gain.